Tax Basics for Startups

 Expenses You Pay By Credit Card Under the Cash method

 Payments you make with a credit card are deducted in the year charged.
 Although this contradicts the rule that cash basis accounting allows you to only deduct expenses in the year actually paid, this is the rule.
-So, if you charge a busines expense on your business credit card on December 31, 2020 you get to deduct that expense in 2020.
+So, if you charge a business expense on your business credit card on December 31, 2020 you get to deduct that expense in 2020.

 Expenses Paid Using Pay-By-Phone Payments Under the Cash method